misiektoja/spotify_monitor/docs/configuration.md

 To keep the values between terminal sessions, store them in `.env`.

 Browser import, `--set-sp-dc` and the setup wizard can create or update `.env` for you.
+For a manually extracted `sp_dc` value, prefer `--set-sp-dc` over editing `.env` directly because the hidden prompt is the most secure entry method.

 If you cloned the repository, you can copy the included example then fill in only the secrets you use: